Crustless mini quiche egg bites are so easy and can help you get your morning off to a great start.

 - Bacon, Proscuitto, sausage crumbles, turkey crumbles, chopped ham, chopped pancetta pieces

 - Broccoli, cut very small

 - Asparagus pieces, peas

 - Any green, wilted or fresh, but chopped.
 Spinach works well, but try kale, dandelion greens, chard, or parsley

 No need to limit yourself to breakfast with these little bites.
-I have made them for parties because they are a great appetizer.
+They make great appetizers for a brunch or party.

 - Add a side of fruit for a perfect breakfast

-- A lunch side salad with tangy vinaigrette makes the perfect contrast to the richness of the eggs.
-Try our easy lemon vinaigrette!
+- A lunch side salad with mixed greens makes the perfect contrast to the richness of the eggs.
+Try our easy lemon vinaigrette to dress your salad

 - Muffin tin